Woutitit/woutitit.github.io/analysis/documents/small-analysis.md

 Also, in terms of rhythm.
 Again, it's mostly interesting layers but there is only one melodic rhythm on top of the 4/4 beat.
 How rhythm interesting?
 Look at the syncopation.

+Notice basses here are layered but again mostly for interest, some transients and cuz it's bass heavy heavily compressed music not because necessary (though in pop bass also often acoustic + synth bass but again mostly because bass heavy part in songs like that as well).

 ## Mo Falk Masterclass
 - https://www.youtube.com/watch?v=ypy8_rHLG30